With so much content on your site, now you need to make sure to organize it in a “modern” way. A topic cluster strategy will do just that.

 - Find the subjects that others have missed with a graphical view of topics and related keywords.

 When you have created your pillar page, it’s time to start creating your cluster content.
 You might already have a lot of content on your law firm website that can be part of your clusters.

-Remember, your cluster content is your opportunity to really show your expertise on a topic and let Google know that your site is a well organized authority to speak on that specific topic of law.
+Remember, your cluster content is your opportunity to really show your expertise on a topic and let Google know that your site is a well-organized authority to speak on that specific legal topic.

-There’s no doubt about it.
-With the increase in the amount of content being produced every single day and marketers becoming smarter about how they approach SEO, it’s getting harder to rank for specific keywords.
+With the increase in the amount of content being produced every single day, and marketers becoming smarter about how they approach SEO, it’s getting harder to rank for specific keywords.

-If you want to win at SEO in 2018, then your content strategy needs to include some element of clustering.
+If you want to win at SEO, then your content strategy needs to include some element of topic clustering.

 Using topic clusters helps you guide Google to your specific content and helps you reach your potential clients.

 If you don’t use topic clusters, you run the risk of only covering parts of an important subject.
-Your readers and clients are looking for specific answers to their questions and topic clustering allows you to provide an overall explanation of a topic but at the same time specifically covering each related sub topic.
+Your prospects and clients are looking for specific answers to their questions, and topic clustering allows you to provide an overall explanation of a topic and to dig deeper into the specifics of related subtopics.